Examples of Plagiarism & How it can be Avoided

 Examples of plagiarism: Patchwork plagiarism

-Patchwork plagiarism, also known as mosaic plagiarism, occurs when snippets of copied text are skilfully woven into an author’s otherwise unique work.
+Patchwork plagiarism, also known as mosaic plagiarism, occurs when snippets of copied text are skillfully woven into an author’s otherwise unique work.
 Often occurring in tandem with more obvious examples of plagiarism, this form of copying is simple to overlook.

 Original texts